 Robert Graham is an innovative brand on a mission to add excitement and intrigue to menswear staples.
-Using a clever and creative combination of different colours and traffic-stopping patterns with rich trims and striking embroidery, the brand’s line of suits are a top pick for those of you who want to do a bit of spotlight-stealing and make a splash.
+Using a clever and creative combination of different colors and traffic-stopping patterns with rich trims and striking embroidery, the brand’s line of suits is a top pick for those of you who want to do a bit of spotlight-stealing and make a splash.

-A Robet Graham suit feels highly individual—and, incidentally, has a wonderfully slimming fit too.
+A Robert Graham suit feels highly individual—and, incidentally, has a wonderfully slimming fit too.

 One of the world’s most respected producers of deluxe textiles, and one of the best Italian suit brands, Ermenegildo Zegna is a family-run label known for its sumptuous tailoring.
 The company starts off by sourcing the highest-quality material.

-Using these exquisite fabrics as a springboard, the brand then harnesses an intuitive understanding of cut and fit to create perfectly tailored Italian suits in a range of classic colours and sophisticated styles that won’t make headlines but will certainly make you look handsome.
+Using these exquisite fabrics as a springboard, the suit brand then harnesses an intuitive understanding of cut and fit to create perfectly tailored Italian suits in a range of classic colors and sophisticated styles that won’t make headlines but will certainly make you look handsome.

-A partnership between Mr Porter and award-winning movie director Matthew Vaughn, the Kingsman line of suits were inspired by the costumes in the blockbuster spy franchise, The King’s Man.
+A partnership between Mr Porter and award-winning movie director Matthew Vaughn, the Kingsman line of suits was inspired by the costumes in the blockbuster spy franchise, The King’s Man.

 The result?
 A collection of suits that feels wonderfully and seductively British, capturing everything that made costume designer Michele Clapton’s creations so dapper and dashing.
 Think plenty of pinstripes and double-breasting, fine mohair blends and tonal piping, and, of course, a dash of the enigmatic too.